w0rs3/MyInfiniteCanvas/README.md

 # MyInfiniteCanvas
-Python script and demo data for infinite canvas painting
+Python script and demo data for infinite canvas painting.
+Only black and pensize depends on zoom level.

 ## Installation and start
 1. install python 3.11 (look that up and do it on your prefered way)